 If you suspect that your child is suffering from allergies, please see your pediatrician.

-I know that it’s incredibly tempting to fit as much into summer as possible, but children have a difficult time settling down when they have a packed schedule during the day (or even a completely full week).
+I know that it’s incredibly tempting to fit as much into summer as possible, but children have a difficult time settling down when they have a packed schedule during the day.
 Try to limit activities, time in the car, and allow down time.

 The same holds true for summertime naps.
 It’s important to keep your baby’s schedule as normal as possible, so be sure that you are still getting him down for naps at the normal time as much as possible, even if you’re on vacation.

 Days are longer and nights are shorter during the summer.
 I would encourage you to stick to your baby’s flexible schedule as much as possible, but if you find that you’ve slipped, that’s okay.
 You can get back on track.
 Often, parents find themselves putting their baby to bed a bit later, which isn’t ideal.
-To get back on track, consider using some of the sleep-adjustment techniques I wrote about when Daylight Saving Time hit.
+To get back on track, consider using some of the sleep-adjustment techniques for Daylight Saving Time.

 Try to ensure that you schedule your outdoor activities earlier in the day to ensure that outdoor playtime doesn’t interfere with your baby’s sleep.